 Also, recruiters at Google allow you to schedule your interview.
 So do so knowing full well that you’re thoroughly prepared.

 The role of mock interviews in impacting interview success is often understated.
-By practicing several mock interviews with the right professionals, you can bring out your best and polish your interviewing skills, putting you miles ahead of the competition.
+By practicing several mock interviews with the right professionals, you can get a fair idea of the type and intensity of Google interview questions asked to a software engineer.
+This will bring out your best and polish your interviewing skills, putting you miles ahead of the competition.

 With Interview Kickstart, you can practice mock interviews with hiring managers and technical leads from Google.
 Click here to find out more.